BelledonneCommunications/linphone-sdk/README.md

 Linphone-SDK is a project that bundles Liblinphone and its dependencies as git submodules, in the purpose of simplifying the compilation and packaging of the whole Liblinphone suite, comprising Mediastreamer2, Belle-sip, oRTP and many others.
 Its compilation produces a SDK suitable to create applications running on top of these components.
-The submodules that are not developped or maintained by the Linphone team are grouped in the external/ directory.
+The submodules that are not developed or maintained by the Linphone team are grouped in the external/ directory.
 The currently supported platforms are Android, iOS, Desktop (Linux, Windows, Mac OS X) and UWP (Universal Windows Platform).

 ## License